Hengle/Nexus-Security.github.io/content/posts/2016-09-09-video-speed-slow-motion-fast-premium.md

 Video Speed Slow Motion Fast Premium 1.75 APK For Android

-Video Speed ââVideo Editor: The Best Slow Motion, Fast Motion Editor for Android.
+Video Speed Video Editor: The Best Slow Motion, Fast Motion Editor for Android.
 Create multiple Fast Motion & Slow Motion in the same video!
 Have a lot of fun with the app!
 Professionals can also use it to improve tennis game, football, swimming and much more.
 \+ Intuitive controls for selecting segments of the video.
 \+ Set the speed of your videos to pre-set Slow motion and fast motion values.
-OR define custom values ââwith slider.
+OR define custom values with slider.
 A wide Slow & fast range of playback speed to choose from.
 \+ Professionals can use the app to improve their game of tennis, swimming, running, etc. They can use the slow motion and see where they need to improve again.
 \+ User interface is beautiful
 \+ Video image processing is performed in an optimal way to create the best video.